Dorothy of Oz (book)

-Dorothy of Oz is a 1989 children's novel written by L. Frank Baum's grandson Roger S. Baum.
+Dorothy of Oz is a 1989 children's novel written by L. Frank Baum's great-grandson Roger S. Baum.
 The book details Dorothy Gale returning to the Land of Oz when a Jester has been using the wand of the Wicked Witch of the West (which also contained the ghost of the Wicked Witch of the West) to take over the Land of Oz.

 Plot summary

 Several weeks after returning to Kansas from the Land of Oz, Dorothy Gale looks out of her bedroom window and sees a bright and beautiful rainbow on the horizon.
 She notices that the rainbow is approaching her and Toto as both of them run towards it.
 Dorothy starts to see Glinda, who tells Dorothy that she must return to Oz so that she can save the Scarecrow, the Tin Man, and the Cowardly Lion.
 Dorothy and Toto reclaim the silver shoes as they find a note from Glinda and Princess Ozma stating that the silver shoes can’t take her to the Land of Oz and back, for the Impassable Desert has taken away much of their power.